 Clean up the metal before you start

-You need to make sure the metals are adequately cleaned to prevent the formation of oxide layers.
+According to WeldingHubs, you need to make sure the metals are adequately cleaned to prevent the formation of oxide layers.
 All the metals must be cleaned off before you even start the welding process.
 Otherwise, all your sweats and times will go in vain.

 Measure before you start

 If the sheet metals are not measured accurately, then there is a chance there will be holes created during the welding process.
 You might not even realize before you are finished.

 That is why it is necessary to get proper joint and other measurements right before you start welding auto body sheet metals?
 Otherwise, it might feel challenging to fit the joints or not able to do it at all.

 Safety Tips of Weld Auto Body Sheet Metal

 Wear safety gear